 According to HUD regulations at 24 CFR 982.401(n)(1) smoke detectors are to be in proper operating condition "on each level of the dwelling unit, including basements but excepting crawl spaces and unfinished attics.
-In addition, "smoke detectors must be installed in accordance with and meet the requirements of the NFPA 74 (or its successor standards).
+In addition, "smoke detectors must be hard-wired or have a 10-year lifespan sealed battery and must be installed in accordance with and meet the requirements of the NFPA 74 (or its successor standards).
 The current standard for smoke detector installation is under NFPA 72.
 The installation and requirements of smoke detectors in 24 CFR 982.401(n)(1) refers to requirements listed in Chapter 29.8 of NFPA 72.
 As such, smoke detectors in Housing Choice Voucher (HCV) program units are required to be located as required in the first sentence of 24 CFR 982.401(n) (1), and not in additional locations such as in each bedroom and outside each bedroom at certain distances.
 Again, the installation of all smoke detectors in HCV program units must follow NFPA 72, Chapter 29.8, which does not provide for smoke detector locations in addition to current HUD regulations.